meilisearch/documentation/reference/api/search.md

 ## Search parameters

 Here follows an exhaustive description of each search parameter currently available when using the search endpoint.
-Unless otherwise noted, all parameters are valid for the `GET`, `POST`, and `/multi-index` routes.
+Unless otherwise noted, all parameters are valid for the `GET /indexes/{index_uid}/search`, `POST /indexes/{index_uid}/search`, and `/multi-index` routes.

 ::: warning
 If [using the `GET` route to perform a search](/reference/api/search.md#search-in-an-index-with-get-route), all parameters must be **URL-encoded**.